Expert Recommendations in Relapsed/Refractory Multiple Myeloma

 Source: Myeloma – Hematology Advisor

-Disclosures: Some of the study authors declared affiliations with biotech, pharmaceutical, or device companies.
-Please see the original reference for a full list of disclosures.
+Disclosure: Some study authors declared affiliations with biotech, pharmaceutical, and/or device companies.
+Please see the original reference for a full list of authors’ disclosures.

 Read More